HAWK-GT1191/gt1191-starterkit/CONTRIBUTE.md

 git push origin vX.Y.Z
 ```

+Notes about CI and tokens

+- Ensure `NPM_TOKEN` is configured as a repository secret (Settings → Secrets) and the `release` environment allows Actions to use it.
+Without `NPM_TOKEN` the pipeline cannot publish to npm and will fail.
+- The repository's CI is configured to build and run tests, then run `release-it`.
+The CI will also run a small sync step so `templates/*/package.json` are updated to the new version and staged before the release commit is created — this keeps the Git commit/tag consistent with the published npm package.

 Check, which version is in the registry with `npm view create-website-starterkit version`, or list all versions with `npm view create-website-starterkit versions --json`.
 To see the latest tag, you can run `git describe --tags --abbrev=0`.

 3. Wait for the pipeline to finish and the release to be published.